 Dare to Step Out of the Buffet Line

-Las Vegas might be famous for its buffets, but eventually you’ll want a real dining treat.
-Award-winning Charlie Palmer Steak at Four Seasons rolls out upscale dining on white tablecloths tucked away in a mahogany-accented getaway.
+Las Vegas might be famous for its buffets, but eventually, you’ll want a real dining treat.
+Award-winning Charlie Palmer Steak at Four Seasons Hotel Las Vegas rolls out upscale dining.

-A visit to the upscale eatery doesn’t need break your wallet.
+A visit to the fine dining establishment doesn’t need to break your wallet.
 “Ask for the Cut of the Week menu when seated,” suggested Christa Weaving, Charlie Palmer Group’s vice president of marketing.

-A recent menu included baseball-cut sirloin accompanied by Caesar salad, spicy cauliflower and green olive mashed potatoes, followed by blueberry cheesecake.
-The sample menu priced out at $58 per person — around $3 more than the weekday dinner buffet at Caesars Palace.
+A recent menu included a dry aged ribeye, spinach salad, with two sides and honey toast for dessert.
+The sample menu priced out at $58 per person — just $3 more than the weekday dinner buffet at Caesars Palace.

 Get Off the Strip

-It’s not hard to spend all your Vegas time surrounded by the glitz and glam of the strip.
 But you have other options.
-“The Fremont Street Experience is just as fascinating as anything on the Strip,” said Joe Wareham, Worlds Away travel blogger.
+“The Fremont Street Experience is just as fascinating as anything on the Strip,” said Joe Wareham, who has blogged about the travel experience.
 You’ll find the five-block entertainment district in the city’s historic downtown.

-The district has a lot of free and cheap things to do when you’re trying to save vacation dollars.
-Discover opulent relics of the Vegas of yesteryear at Main Street Station, or marvel at futuristic light shows on the Viva Vision screen 90 feet overhead.
+The district has a lot of fun and free things to do when you’re trying to save vacation dollars.
+Discover opulent relics at Main Street Station, or marvel at futuristic light shows on the Viva Vision screen 90 feet overhead.

 Get Artsy With Your Pics